RetroDriveXD/Windows-Whistler-like-windows-xp-bootscreen-for-linux-bootscreen-plymouth-theme-/Windows Whistler bootscreen/win/README.md

-# Plymouth XP Theme
+# Plymouth Whistler like windows xp Theme

 ### Description

-**Plymouth XP Theme** is a Plymouth boot theme inspired by the classic Windows XP boot screen.
+**Plymouth Whistler like win XP Theme** is a Plymouth boot theme inspired by the classic Windows XP boot screen.
 It brings a nostalgic touch to your Linux boot process with a design that closely mimics the iconic Windows XP loading screen.

 ### Features